Infrastructure of Changi Airport: Terminal 3

-Singapore Airlines operated the first flights into Terminal 3 on 9 January 2008, with flight SQ001 from San Francisco via Hong Kong arriving at 1150 hours to a welcome ceremony by Minister for Transport and Second Minister for Foreign Affairs, Lim Siang Keat Raymond and the chairman of CAG, Liew Mun Leong.
+Singapore Airlines operated the first flights into Terminal 3 on 9 January 2008, with flight SQ001 from San Francisco via Hong Kong arriving at 1150 hours to a welcome ceremony by Minister for Transport and Second Minister for Foreign Affairs, Lim Siang Keat Raymond, and the chairman of CAG, Liew Mun Leong.
 The first departure flight, SQ318, took off at 1250 hours bound for London-Heathrow.

 Since then, its regional flights to East Asia and India and long–haul flights bound for Australasia, Middle East, North America, South Africa and Western Europe will depart from T3 while other regional flights to Bangladesh, Southeast Asia and Sri Lanka depart from T2, becoming the first and only airline to operate from multiple terminals in Changi Airport.
+Singapore Airlines flights may arrive at Terminals 1, 2 or 3.
+However, all Singapore Airlines flights to Maldives, Nepal, Japan (with the exception of SQ 12 to Tokyo (Narita) as it continues on to Los Angeles) and South Korea depart from Terminal 2, as of 2024.

-China Eastern Airlines, Jet Airways, Qatar Airways and United Airlines also moved operations to the terminal on 1 January 2008, while Kingfisher Airlines launched services to Singapore using T3 in 2009.
-Garuda Indonesia, Saudi Arabian Airlines, Vietnam Airlines and Sri Lankan Airlines have also moved operations to T3 in 2011.
+China Eastern Airlines, Jet Airways, Qatar Airways (moved back to Terminal 1 on 28 October 2018) and United Airlines also moved operations to the terminal on 1 January 2008, while Kingfisher Airlines launched services to Singapore using T3 in 2009.
+Garuda Indonesia, Saudi Arabian Airlines, Vietnam Airlines (moved to Terminal 4 on 7 November 2017) and Sri Lankan Airlines have also moved operations to T3 in 2011.
 In 2013, Asiana Airlines and Lion Air have also moved operations to T3.
 Ethiopian Airlines and Spring Airlines used to operate from Terminal 3.
-On 2 July 2015, China Airlines and EVA Air shifted its operations to T3.
+On 2 July 2015, China Airlines and EVA Air shifted their operations to T3.

 United Airlines moved its operations from Terminal 3 to Terminal 2 on 24 May 2016, followed by Vietnam Airlines to Terminal 4 on 7 November 2017 and Qatar Airways to Terminal 1 on 28 October 2018.
 Vistara commenced regular service to Singapore using Terminal 3 on 6 August 2019 as part of its partnership with Singapore Airlines.

-Due to the COVID-19 pandemic, Singapore Airlines consolidated all of its flights to Terminal 3 from 1 May 2020 until 2023.
+During the COVID-19 pandemic Singapore Airlines consolidated all of its flights to Terminal 3 from 1 May 2020 until 2023 citing low travel demand and accelerating Terminal 2 renovations.

 On 31 May 2022, Singapore Airlines fully reopened its SilverKris and KrisFlyer Gold lounges at Changi Airport Terminal 3, after a $50 million upgrading project that began in 2019.
-The upgraded lounges (The Private Room, the First Class section of the SilverKris Lounge, the Business Class section of the SilverKris Lounge, and the KrisFlyer Gold Lounge) collectively accommodate around 1,150 customers - a 30 per cent increase from previous capacities.
+The upgraded lounges (The Private Room, the First Class section of the SilverKris Lounge, the Business Class section of the SilverKris Lounge, and the KrisFlyer Gold Lounge) collectively accommodate around 1,150 customers – a 30 per cent increase from previous capacities.
 The lounges occupy a total area of 6,100 sq m, being slightly smaller than the size of a football pitch.
 The lounges feature dedicated rooms for passengers to nap, more charging ports, and more seats, among other improvements such as bars and a range of food options, including local food such as laksa, chwee kueh and dim sum.